Games Design and Development BA (Hons)

 Facilities

-Within the new building, you will have access to cutting edge facilities, which features post-production studios, games and animation studios, immersive studios with performance capture facilities, electronic and digital hack labs and much more.
-The ethos of the building and the Faculty is one of playful, open, collaborative approaches that bring together interesting configurations of people, spaces, technologies, and ideas, and this will provide exciting opportunities for students on the course to collaborate and for staff to develop and adapt approaches to course pedagogy and delivery.
+You will have access to cutting edge facilities, including post-production, games and animation studios, immersive studios with performance capture facilities, electronic and digital hack labs and much more.
+The ethos is one of playful, open, collaborative approaches that bring together interesting configurations of people, spaces, technologies, and ideas, and this will provide exciting opportunities for students on the course to collaborate and for staff to develop and adapt approaches to course learning and delivery.

 Careers and opportunities